utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 The :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` works exactly the same as in the general case.
 After computation, the results are made available to the selected python plot function via the ``data`` keyword argument, which is a dictionary of the tags that were selected to be computed.

-With this additional keyword argument being passed to the plot function, the plot function's signature also needs to support DAG usage, which makes it less comfortable to control DAG usage via the ``use_dag`` argument in the plot configuration.
+With this additional keyword argument being passed to the plot function, the plot function's signature also needs to support DAG usage, which makes it less comfortable to control DAG usage via the ``use_dag`` argument in the plot *configuration*.

 Instead, the **best way** of implementing DAG support is via the :py:func:`~dantro.plot_creators.pcr_ext.is_plot_func` decorator.
 It provides the following arguments that have an effect on DAG usage: